atbcb/usab-uswds/_pages/about/board-meetings.md

 ## Next Board Meeting

-The next meeting of the Board is scheduled for **Thursday, October 25, 2023.**
+The next meeting of the Board is scheduled for **Wednesday, October 25, 2023**.

 ## Future Board Meetings